ztr1566/nodejs-eks-project/README.md

 # AWS 2-Tier VPC Infrastructure with Terraform

 This project provisions a secure, 2-tier cloud architecture on Amazon Web Services (AWS) using Terraform.
-The entire infrastructure is defined as code, following a modular design and best practices for reusability and maintainability.
+The entire infrastructure is defined as code, following a modular design and best practices for Infrastructure as Code (IaC).

+This project uses **HashiCorp Vault** to manage sensitive or configurable data, such as the AMI ID, preventing it from being hardcoded in the main configuration.

 ---
 ## 🏛️ Architecture

-This Terraform configuration deploys the following AWS resources to create a classic web/application-tier setup:
+This Terraform configuration deploys the following AWS resources:

 * **A dedicated Virtual Private Cloud (VPC)** to provide an isolated network environment.
 * **Two Subnets:**